Damo1155/Searchbox/README.md

 # TODO

-- [Priority 1] 'value and 'options' props in SearchBox.tsx should not be nullable
 - [Priority 1] Need to handle click events for selecting an option(s)
 - [Priority 1] Need to handle keyboard events for accessibility reasons
 - [Priority 1] JEST and Playwright testing needs adding into the pipeline along with code coverage checks using NYC